- Chart

 - Volatility in natural gas prices.

-- Supply chain disruptions and raw material availability.
+- Supply chain disruptions and material cost fluctuations.

 - Economic downturns impacting capital expenditure by potential customers.